enginestein/aksarantara.ruby/README.md

 # aksarantara.rb

-Here is the Ruby version of Aksarantara framework.
-Aksarantara is a framework for Indian languages transliteration.
+Aksarantara is a powerful transliteration framework primarily designed for Sanskrit, with additional transliteration features for various Indian languages.
+It offers multiple versions tailored for different programming languages, making it highly adaptable and versatile.

-## Installation
+# Installation

 Add this in your gemfile: